fajlarabbykhan/-product-analysis-website-assignment-9/README.md

-# Crypto Cafe Project Requirements
+# Hour Passion Project Requirements

-Crypto Cafe is a React Web App powered by [COINGECKO](https://www.coingecko.com/en/api/documentation) cryptocurrency API.
-Visitors can browse through the top 50 Crypto Currencies.
-Visitors can see details of a coin by clicking on the coin card.
+Hour Passion is a React Web App powered by Fake Data.